drupol/master-thesis/src/thesis/3-tools.typ

 version of the `pkgs` variable, a specific snapshot of the Nix package repository that fixes the versions of all packages and libraries.
-Similarly to the process outlined in @ch3-docker-build-env for Docker, this approach, known as "dependency pinning," ensures consistency and reproducibility in the build environment.
+Similarly to the process outlined in @ch3-docker-build-env for Docker, this approach, known as #emph[dependency pinning], ensures consistency and reproducibility in the build environment.

 #figure(
   {